 - Use the octopus head template piece and cut out four from each color of fleece.

-- Starting with one color, pin two head pieces wrong sides together along one curved side.
+- Starting with one color, pin two head pieces right sides together along one curved side.

 - Sew with a straight stitch and a 1/8″ seam allowance.

 - Open up the first two head pieces, take another piece and pin one curved side to the previous piece and sew.